RocketBus/clickbus-api-doc/source.md

             }, {...}]
         }
         ```
-- Searching for travels from _Querétaro, QRO. - Mexico_ to _Guadalajara, JAL. - Mexico using an incorrect or even an unavailable date value on _departure_:
+- Searching for travels from _Querétaro, QRO. - Mexico_ to _Guadalajara, JAL. - Mexico_ using an incorrect or even an unavailable date value on _departure_:
     - URL:

         For an incorrect value, like `99/99/9999`:
         ```
-        api/v1/search?from=sao-paulo-jabaquara-sp&to=santos-sp&departure=9999-99-99&store=clickbus&platform=web&model=retail
+        /api/v1/search?departure=9999-99-99&from=quertaro-qro&to=guadalajara-jal&engine=5411E7D726991
         ```
         For an unavailable value, like `1th January, 2010`:
         ```
-        api/v1/search?from=sao-paulo-jabaquara-sp&to=santos-sp&departure=2010-01-01&store=clickbus&platform=web&model=retail
+        /api/v1/search?departure=2010-01-01&from=quertaro-qro&to=guadalajara-jal&engine=5411E7D726991
         ```
     - Response:
         ```json